sfigg/commercialization-public/test/hlk/testref/proximity-controller-testing-prerequisites.md

 The following hardware is required for testing a proximity-compliant controller.
 You might need more hardware if the controller includes more capabilities.
 See the test description for each test that the Windows HLK identifies to determine whether your controller requires more hardware.

 -   Two test computers.
 These test computers must meet the Windows HLK prerequisites and must be included in the same machine pool.
-For more information, see [Windows HLK Prerequisites](p_sxs_hlk.windows_hlk_prerequisites).
+For more information, see [Windows HLK Prerequisites](..\getstarted\windows-hlk-prerequisites.md).

 -   Two test proximity controllers.

 -   One Near Field Communication (NFC) Forum Type 2 tag.

-**Note**
+>[!NOTE]
+>
 For more information about the NFC Forum Type 2 tag, see [Near Field Communication (NFC) Forum](http://go.microsoft.com/fwlink/?LinkID=236991).